 Each week, we discuss topics relevant to science including publication, review, data analysis, measurement, science policy, and more.
 Some weeks we have brief readings to discuss but none are required for your attendance.
 We hope to see you at one of our meetings!

-Until further notice, we are meeting virtually every Thursday at noon during the academic year.
+We meet in ACGC 1320A every Thursday at noon during the academic year.
 If you are interested in joining us remotely, register in advance for our weekly zoom sessions.
 After registering, you will receive a confirmation email containing information about joining the meeting.
 For more information, please subscribe to our low-volume email list.
 Below you will find our weekly calendar, and an archive of meeting topics and associated readings from this year.

 Thu, September 24, 12:00pm – 1:05pm